loveencounterflow/cxltx-styles/README.md

 > font that `\paGauge` implicitly uses is the same that will appear in your positioned material. `\paGauge`
 > does not produce any output.

-**Observe that while loading this style will run `paGaugeSample` as shown above, dimensions will at best be approximate in case you change fonts later in your document setup.**
+**Observe that while `\usepackage{cxltx-style-position-absolute}` will run `paGaugeSample` implicitly, dimensions will at best be approximate in case you change fonts later in your document setup.**

 > You may profit from using CXLTX Smashbox in case you want to mix characters from fonts with protuding
 > heights and depths in your PA textboxes.